FlowFuse/website/src/handbook/customer/marketing/social-media.md

 #### Type of content

 - **Own content:** 3x week.
 Mondays, Wednesdays, and Thursdays.
-    - 2 fresh blog articles: shared as a link to the article.
-The target day for review should be 3 work days before posting date, and the tile image should be requested when it's submited for review.
+    - Fresh blog articles: Every new piece of content will be shared on social media as a link to the article.
+        - The target day for review should be 3 work days before posting date, and the tile image should be requested when it's submited for review.
-    - 1 repurposed blog article: in the form of slides with summary of the article, diagram, new tile image, image with a quote,animation or short video.
+    - Additionally, we'll share 1 repurposed blog article per week.
+This can take the form of slides with a summary of the article, a diagram, a new tile image, an image with a quote, animation, or a short video.
-    - Product updates: this would replace one of the previous type of content, it could be share as a short video, short tutorial,animation, diagram.
+    - Product updates: this could replace one of the previous types of content, and it could be shared as a short video, short tutorial, animation, or diagram.
 - **Curated content from other sources:** 1x week.
 Fridays.
     - Articles relevant to our ideal customer / industry related / news / posts.
         - Avoid competitor mentions.